 One exhibition could never hope to encompass every aspect of hip hop style, and so

-Fresh, Fly, and Fabulous focuses on several themes that have carried through hip hop style over the last five
+Fresh, Fly, and Fabulous focused on several themes that have carried through hip hop style over the last five

 decades, from the expression of Black Pride, to the centrality of outerwear and denim,

 and the influence of sports, and of course, celebrity style.
-The exhibition ends
+The exhibition ended

 with Hip Hop Glam—a red carpet of the avant-garde styles that hip hop artists have